23007965/Exno.3-Prompt-Engg/README.md

+# Result
-# Result: Thus the Prompts were exected succcessfully .
+Thus the Prompts were exected succcessfully .